How will you write your essay for the Common App about a belief or idea?

 The “story” that is at the heart of this essay is the genesis of the tension, how you came to realize it, and how you came to a decision to do or say something in response (or not).
 Given that your values were under fire, did you do or say something to defend those values?
 Why or why not?
-You want to make the effort to explain your thought processes that eventually led to some sort of decision, action, or realization.
+When writing this essay for the Common App, you want to make the effort to explain your thought processes that eventually led to some sort of decision, action, or realization.

 The decision, action, or realization you made is the outcome of the story.
 You want to be sure to describe the outcome.
 Don’t stop there, however: explain and analyze that outcome.
 Was the decision the right one?
 Did you act to defend your values, and if so, what was the result?
 Or, perhaps, you acted in a way that did not defend those values, and you later regretted your inability to stand up for your beliefs.
 Either way, you are asked in this prompt to reflect upon what you did (or did not do) to defend your beliefs or ideas, and to determine whether you would approach a similar conflict of beliefs or ideas in the same way in the future.